stephenwolframqq/seekerquest/terms&conditions.md

 # Terms and Conditions

-Effective Date: 2026

-By using Seeker Quest, you agree to these Terms.

----

-## 1. 🧾 Overview

-Seeker Quest is a quest platform that allows users to:

-- Complete off-chain and on-chain tasks
-- Participate in reward distribution
-- Interact with in-app advertisements

----

-## 2. 👤 User Responsibilities

-You agree that:

-- You control your wallet and private keys
-- You are responsible for all actions taken
-- You will not exploit or abuse the system

----

-## 3. 💰 Rewards

-- Rewards are NOT guaranteed
-- Distribution is determined by the platform
-- The platform may change reward rules at any time

----

-## 4. 📢 Advertising

-- Advertisers may display content in the app
-- The platform does not endorse advertised content
-- Users interact with ads at their own risk

----

-## 5. 🔗 Blockchain

-- Some quests require on-chain interaction
-- Transactions are irreversible
-- Network fees may apply

-We are not responsible for:

-- Failed transactions
-- Wallet issues
-- Blockchain errors

----

-## 6. 🚫 Prohibited Use

-You may NOT:

-- Cheat or exploit quests
-- Use bots or automation
-- Commit fraud or abuse reward systems

----

-## 7. 🧠 Intellectual Property

-All rights to the app remain with the author.

----

-## 8. ⚠️ No Financial Guarantee

-- This is not an investment platform
-- Rewards have no guaranteed value

----

-## 9. ⚠️ Disclaimer

-The app is provided "as is".

----

-## 10. ⚖️ Limitation of Liability

-We are not liable for:

-- Loss of funds
-- Loss of rewards
-- Indirect damages

----

-## 11. 🔄 Changes

-Terms may change at any time.
+Last updated: March 26, 2026

+1. Acceptance of Terms

+By accessing or using our application (“App”, “we”, “our”, or “us”), you agree to be bound by these Terms and Conditions.

+If you do not agree with these Terms, you must not use the App.

+2. Eligibility

+To use the App, you must:

+Be at least 18 years old (or the legal age in your jurisdiction) Have the legal capacity to enter into a binding agreement Comply with all applicable laws and regulations
+3. Wallet Connection

+To use certain features, you must connect a compatible blockchain wallet.

+By connecting your wallet, you acknowledge that:

+You control your wallet and private keys
+We do not store or have access to your private keys All blockchain transactions are irreversible

+You are solely responsible for any activity conducted through your wallet.

+4. Description of Service

+The App provides:

+Daily tasks or activities
+On-chain or off-chain tracking of user actions Potential rewards, points, or incentives

+We reserve the right to modify, suspend, or discontinue any part of the App at any time without notice.

+5. Rewards and Incentives
+Rewards (if any) are not guaranteed
+We may change reward structures at any time
+Rewards may have additional conditions or eligibility requirements We reserve the right to revoke rewards in cases of abuse, fraud, or violation of these Terms
+6. User Conduct

+You agree not to:

+Use bots, scripts, or automation to exploit the App Engage in fraudulent or abusive behavior
+Attempt to hack, disrupt, or reverse engineer the App Violate any applicable laws or regulations

+We reserve the right to suspend or terminate access for violations.

+7. Blockchain Risks

+By using the App, you acknowledge:

+Blockchain technology involves inherent risks Transactions are public and irreversible
+Network congestion or failures may occur
+Smart contracts may contain bugs or vulnerabilities

+You use the App at your own risk.

+8. No Financial Advice

+Nothing in the App constitutes:

+Financial advice
+Investment advice
+Trading recommendations

+You are solely responsible for your financial decisions.

+9. Intellectual Property

+All content, trademarks, logos, and software related to the App are owned by or licensed to us.

+You may not:

+Copy, modify, distribute, or reproduce any part of the App without permission
+10. Third-Party Services

+The App may interact with third-party services such as:

+Wallet providers
+Blockchain infrastructure
+Analytics platforms

+We are not responsible for third-party services or their actions.

+11. Disclaimer of Warranties

+The App is provided “as is” and “as available” without warranties of any kind.

+We do not guarantee:

+Continuous availability
+Error-free operation
+Security or reliability
+12. Limitation of Liability

+To the maximum extent permitted by law, we are not liable for:

+Loss of funds
+Loss of data
+Indirect, incidental, or consequential damages
+Damages resulting from blockchain failures or wallet misuse
+13. Indemnification

+You agree to indemnify and hold us harmless from any claims, damages, or losses arising from:

+Your use of the App
+Your violation of these Terms
+Your violation of any laws or third-party rights
+14. Termination

+We may suspend or terminate your access at any time if:

+You violate these Terms
+We are required to comply with legal obligations
+15. Changes to Terms

+We may update these Terms at any time.
+Continued use of the App constitutes acceptance of the updated Terms.

+16. Governing Law

+These Terms shall be governed by and construed in accordance with the laws of:

+Philippines

 ---